Odonata: Life cycle

+Ecology

 Odonates can act as bioindicators of water quality in rivers because they rely on high quality water for proper development in early life.
 Since their diet consists entirely of insects, odonate density is directly proportional to the population of prey, and their abundance indicates the abundance of prey in the examined ecosystem.
 Species richness of vascular plants has also been positively correlated with the species richness of dragonflies in a given habitat.
 This means that in a location such as a lake, if one finds a wide variety of odonates, then a similarly wide variety of plants should also be present.
 This correlation is not common to all bioindicators, as some may act as indicators for a different environmental factor, such as the pool frog acting as a bioindicator of water quality due to its high quantity of time spent in and around water.

 In addition, odonates are very sensitive to changes to average temperature.
 Many species have moved to higher elevations and latitudes as global temperature rises and habitats dry out.
 Changes to the life cycle have been recorded with increased development of the instar stages and smaller adult body size as the average temperature increases.
 As the territory of many species starts to overlap, the rate hybridization of species that normally do not come in contact is increasing.
 If global climate change continues many members of Odonata will start to disappear.
 Because odonates are such an old order and have such a complete fossil record they are an ideal species to study insect evolution and adaptation.
 For example, they are one of the first insects to develop flight and it is likely that this trait only evolved once in insects, looking at how flight works in odonates, the rest of flight can be mapped out.

-Cannibalism

 Cannibalism has been recorded in many species of odonates, at both the larval and adult stages.
 Cannibalism is caused by either errors in species recognition, intrasexual competition for mating, or prevention of mating harassment.